SynaneticsLtd/syn-support-portainer-concept/README.md

    - ~~Validate the 3-month cycle (per documentation) for automated updates.~~ Was found that this is possible

 3. **Select Environment for Testing**
-   - Sandpit environments or local setups?
+   - Sandpit environments or local setups - Customer candidate for testing?

 4. **Review Existing Environments**
    - Assess how customized they are.
    - Investigate how `docker-compose` can be altered to include Watchtower.
-   - Preliminary findings suggest minimal interference from Watchtower in functionality.
+   - Preliminary findings suggest minimal interference from Watchtower in functionality - although it does appear to set its own network?

 5. **Configuration Monitoring Solutions**
    - Explore GitHub workflows for configuration changes?
    - Investigate writing workflows using GitHub Docs.
    - CI/CD could be valuable for monitoring and managing configurations.
+   - Explore methods to detect and manage configuration changes effectively?

 6. **Authentication Concerns**
    - Evaluate potential disruptions due to authentication changes - see git hub workflows?